Course dates: 14 - 25 June 2021

 - Models for describing STI and HIV transmission and control;

-- Models of the dynamics and control of vector-borne diseases, tuberculosis and the application of models to problems in phylodynamics and veterinary epidemiology;
+- Models of the dynamics and control of vector-borne diseases, tuberculosis;

-The material from this popular and successful course is complemented by the recently published book “An Introduction to Infectious Disease Modelling” which was written by two of the course organizers (Emilia Vynnycky and Richard White).
-For further details about the book, see www.anintroductiontoinfectiousdiseasemodelling.com.
+This course uses a combination of material that is taught on a popular and successful distance-learning module and the face-to-face modelling short course, An Introduction to Infectious Disease Modelling that has been running for many years at LSHTM.
+It is complemented by the published book “An Introduction to Infectious Disease Modelling” which was written by two of the course organizers (Emilia Vynnycky and Richard White).

-The course is taught by staff from the Centre for Mathematical Modelling of Infectious Diseases at the London School of Hygiene & Tropical Medicine, the Modelling and Economics Unit at Public Health England, London, and the University of Sao Paulo, Brazil.
+The course is taught by staff from the Centre for Mathematical Modelling of Infectious Diseases at the London School of Hygiene & Tropical Medicine and the Statistics Modelling and Economics Department at Public Health England, London.
 Staff have extensive experience of working closely with epidemiologists, policy and decision makers, in applying modelling to field data from developed and developing countries and using models to guide policy decision, and in teaching modelling techniques to professionals from medical and biological disciplines.
-Further details about the backgrounds of staff in the Centre for Mathematical Modelling of Infectious Diseases can be found here.
+Further details about the backgrounds of staff in the Centre for Mathematical Modelling of Infectious Diseases can be found on their staff profile pages.

 Methods of assessment